Academic Catalog

 This course addresses organizational financial decision making and planning.
 Financial theories are explored in the areas of financial statement analysis, asset management, the evaluating the cost of capital, budgeting, financial forecasting, and assessing the overall capital structure of the organization.

-BADM 680 Strategic Managment & Decision Making (3 credits)
+BADM 680 Strategic Management & Decision Making (3 credits)

 This course addresses organizational strategic planning.
 Strategic principles, strategy, planning implications, and managerial roles in the strategic planning process will be examined.
 In the decision making process/strategic planning process, it is also important to be able to properly plan to adhere to budgets to finalize decisions.